cdmontez/zDesign/README.md

 # zStyle

-zStyle is a CSS style guide with both light and dark themes.
+zStyle is a CSS design system with both light and dark themes.
 This is the style guide I use in all of my web projects.
 This is the style guide I use in all of my web projects as of its creation (11/2/2021).

 ### [Download](https://github.com/cdmontez/zStyle/archive/refs/heads/main.zip)